netg5/airport-management/README.md

 ## TODO
 1. Adopt liquibase for unit tests
-2. Implement Hystrix fallback methods
-3. SSL for the Eureka and Config servers
+2. SSL for the Eureka and Config servers
-4. Ignore services without swagger json in doc-service
+3. Ignore services without swagger json in doc-service